install.packages("pak") #IF NOT ALREADY INSTALLED

 end_discrete = 1) Notice how this change fixes our earlier issue of our yellow points lacking contrast against the light background.
 This happens because the fill colors are now surrounded by black outlines, so our eyes will compare the fill color to the black (the most proximal other color) rather than to the background.
 A neat trick, based on how the science of vision works!

 Even though dark purple wouldn’t have sufficient contrast against a black outline, that’s not actually a problem because the point strokes aren’t encoding information.
-As a result, if we wanted top make the colors being used even more distinct, we could restore the full range of the viridis palette:
+As a result, if I wanted to make the colors being used even more distinct, I could restore the full range of the viridis palette:

 #SAME GRAPH AS BEFORE EXCEPT...